Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING_AUDIT_REPORT.md

 → Revenue generation is not required.
 Organizational use = commercial license.

 **"It's for evaluation."**
-→ Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
+→ Organizations can use a 30-day $0 evaluation (strict limits).
+Continued evaluation requires a paid Pilot ($35k).

 **"It's experimental/non-production."**
 → Environment label doesn't matter.
 Organizational use = commercial license.